 Product sales, primarily consist of sales of mobile homes to consumers and mobile home parks through various sales channels, which include Direct Sales, Commercial Sales, Consignment Sales, and Retail Store Sales.
 Direct Sales include homes sold directly to independent retailers or customers that are not financed by the Company and are not sold under a consignment arrangement.
 These types of homes are generally paid for prior to shipment.
 Commercial Sales include homes sold to mobile home parks under commercial loan programs or paid for upfront.
-The Company provides floor plan financing for independent retailers, which takes the form of a consignment arrangement.
-Consignment Sales are considered sales of consigned homes from independent dealers to individual customers.
+The Company provides floor plan financing for independent retailers, which can take the form of a consignment arrangement or an inventory financing arrangement.
+Consignment Sales under the consignment arrangement are considered sales of consigned homes from independent dealers to individual customers.
+Consignment Sales under the inventory financing arrangement are considered sales of homes to the independent dealer.
 Retail Store Sales are homes sold through Company-owned retail locations.
-Consignment Sales and Retail Sales of homes may be financed by the Company, by a third party, or in paid in cash.
+Consignment Sales and Retail Sales of homes may be financed by the Company, by a third party, or paid in cash.

-Revenue from product sales is recognized at a point in time when the performance obligation under the terms of a contract with our customers is satisfied which typically occurs upon delivery and transfer of title of the home, as this depicts when control of the promised good is transferred to our customers.
-For financed sales by the Company, the individual customer enters into a sales and financing contract and is required to make a down payment.
-These financed sales contain a significant financing component and any interest income is separately recorded in the statement of operations.
+Revenue from product sales is recognized at a point in time when the performance obligation under the terms of a contract with our customer is satisfied, which typically occurs upon delivery and transfer of title of the home, as this depicts when control of the promised good is transferred to our customers.
+For inventory financed sales, the independent dealer enters into a financing arrangement with the Company and is required to make monthly interest payments and an annual curtailment payment for the first two years.
+After three years, they are required to payoff any remaining principle balance.
+Interest income is separately recorded in the statement of income.
+For other financed sales by the Company, the individual customer enters into a sales and financing contract and is required to make a down payment.
+These financed sales contain a significant financing component and any interest income is separately recorded in the statement of income.